hardware/mailserver/README.md

 | mail._domainkey | IN | TXT | any | "v=DKIM1; k=rsa; p=YOUR DKIM Public Key" |
 | _dmarc | IN | TXT | any | "v=DMARC1; p=reject; rua=mailto:postmaster@domain.tld; ruf=mailto:admin@domain.tld; fo=0; adkim=s; aspf=s; pct=100; rf=afrf; sp=reject" |

-**Note:** The DKIM public key will be available on host here after the container startup :
+**Note:** The DKIM public key will be available on host after the container startup :

 ```
 /mnt/docker/mail/opendkim/domain.tld/mail.txt
 ```

 These DNS record will raise your trust reputation score and reduce abuse of your domain name.
-More information here :
+You can find more information here :

 * http://www.openspf.org/
 * http://www.opendkim.org/